JTBWatchDog/DF_Garden/src/site/notes/OC sheets/Adalyne Corbin.md

-[^1]:These wargames are exactly what they sound like: Standardized combat designed to settle disputes between several notoriously squabbly factions and regions, developed to make sure they weren't annihilated by a (then) recently formed United Mainland federation
+[^1]:These wargames are exactly what they sound like: Standardized combat designed to settle disputes between several notoriously squabbly factions and regions, developed to make sure they weren't annihilated by a (then) recently formed United Mainland Federation.
 [^2]:This is in reference to a group which existed prior to the ATDF's inception, whose purpose was to track down and detain dangerous magi within and around Acuria — But, primarily, those who have crossed borders.
+[^3]:Variable Arcane Kinetic Training, Overweight Verticality, and Iterative Addon